Reasonable Doubt Murder Mystery Series – Death Row Inmate George Trepal

 The jury did not hear all the facts in this case.

-While the State presented a “convincing” circumstantial case, it did so knowingly misleading jurors on key issues.
+While the state presented a “convincing” circumstantial case, it did so knowingly misleading jurors on key issues.

 Crucial evidence, known to prosecutors, implicating Peggy’s newlywed husband Parealyn “Pye” Carr was kept from defense counsel.
 Witness testimony favorable to Trepal was also ignored and blocked from being presented to the jury through a series of legal maneuvers.

-Prosecution Suppressed Evidence, Misled Jury To Secure “Career Making” Death Sentence
+RELATED: Prosecution Suppressed Evidence, Misled Jury To Secure “Career Making” Death Sentence

 As a result, the defense was not able to establish Pye Carr as a suspect, despite strong evidence suggesting he could have been involved, including the fact Polk County detectives originally assigned to the case, subsequently removed, considered him their prime suspect.